Montana-Media-Arts/webDesignFall2024/_docs/topic-07/03-meta/page-02.md

 <div class="divider-heading"></div>

 One metadata use that you should be familiar with is the **charset** declaration.
-This informs the browser of the “**character set**” encoding of the document (i.e. the character set that matches the binary data).
+This informs the browser of the document's “**character set**” encoding (i.e., the character set that matches the binary data).

-You should always include the metadata charset line in your head element of your html documents.
+You should always include the metadata charset line in your head element of your HTML documents.

 <div class="code-heading">